Ariba-Naaz/Hostel-Roommate-Prediction-model/README.md

-# Hostel-Roommate-Prediction-model
-This is a project based on predicting compatibility of hostel roommates using machine learning algorithms.# 🏠 Hostel Roommate Compatibility Model
+# 🏠 Hostel Roommate Compatibility Model

 > A machine learning project that takes behavioural and lifestyle survey responses from hostel students and produces a **ranked list of the 3 most compatible roommate matches** for each individual — driven by data, not guesswork.

+**Institution:** Malaviya National Institute of Technology, Jaipur

 ---